rubiin/dots/README.md

 # i3/Linux Config Files (Tokyo Rice)

-My config files for various aspects of my (first rice!) set up with i3-gaps on Linux.
+My config files for various aspects of my (first rice!) set up with i3 on Linux.

+Arch users can directly run the install-packages.sh .
+For other distros, you can view the file and install the dependencies manaully.
+Also, if you want to get most of the repo, use the first theme as its weekly updated by me (Rubin)

 Includes two subtly different themes.
 The wallpapers are photos I took myself in Tokyo.
 Feel free to use them only on your own desktops, if you wish. :)

 You can check out my blog post on the set up [here](https://victoria.dev/verbose/how-a-lifelong-windows-user-switched-to-linux...-the-hard-way/).
-You can ask me about it on Twitter: [@victoriadotdev](https://twitter.com/victoriadotdev).

 ***